 - Krome Airbrush

 - Grex Genesis XSi3 0.3mm Nozzle Side Feed Airbrush

 - Badger Air-Brush Co R2S Renegade Spirit Side Feed Airbrush

 - Badger Patriot Xtreme

-Read on for a brief intro for airbrushing miniatures, or skip ahead to the review.
+Read on for a brief guide to airbrushing miniatures and the review.

 7 must-know features about airbrushes for painting miniatures

 All tools fill a need that is unique to the user.
 In other words, finding the best airbrush for YOU is a personal decision.
 Based on my experience, however, here are a few things that you may want to consider when shopping around for a new airbrush or when looking for an upgrade.

 Here are 7 features you need to know before buying an airbrush for miniatures:

 - Airbrush type